reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 Why would we make the effort to split up our codebase into multiple modules when everything works just fine with a single, monolithic module?

-The main reason is that **a single monolithic codebase is susceptible for architectural decay**.
-Within a codebase we usually use packages to demarcate architectural boundaries.
+The main reason is that **a single monolithic codebase is susceptible to architectural decay**.
+Within a codebase, we usually use packages to demarcate architectural boundaries.
-But packages in Java aren't very good at protecting those boundaries (more about this in the chapter "Enforcing Architecture Boundaries" of my [eBook](/get-your-hands-dirty-on-clean-architecture/)).
+But packages in Java aren't very good at protecting those boundaries (more about this in the chapter "Enforcing Architecture Boundaries" of my [book](/get-your-hands-dirty-on-clean-architecture/)).
 Suffice it to say that the dependencies between classes within a single monolithic codebase tend to quickly degrade into a big ball of mud.

-If we split up the codebase into multiple smaller modules that each have clearly defined dependencies to other modules, we take a big step towards an easily maintainable codebase.
+If we split up the codebase into multiple smaller modules that each has clearly defined dependencies to other modules, we take a big step towards an easily maintainable codebase.

 ## The Example Application

 Let's take a look at the modular example web application we're going to build in this tutorial.
-The application follows the hexagonal architecture style described in my [eBook](/get-your-hands-dirty-on-clean-architecture/), which splits the codebase into separate, clearly defined architectural elements.
+The application follows the hexagonal architecture style described in my [book](/get-your-hands-dirty-on-clean-architecture/), which splits the codebase into separate, clearly defined architectural elements.
 For each of those architectural elements, we'll create a separate Gradle build module, as indicated by the following folder structure: